 What Is the Circular Economy?

-It's the framework for a restorative economy, that meets the needs of modern society while respecting the natural limits of the planet.
+It's the framework for a restorative economy, that meets the needs of modern society AND respects the natural limits of the planet.

 There are 3 primary tenets of a circular economy...